o3de/o3de.org/content/docs/user-guide/components/reference/transform.md

 ### GetLocalX

-Gets the entity's translation x\-axis coordinate in local space.
+Gets the entity's translation x-axis coordinate in local space.

 **Parameters**
 None

 **Return**
-X\-axis coordinate in local space.
+X-axis coordinate in local space.
 Type: Float

 ### GetLocalY

-Gets the entity's y\-axis coordinate in local space.
+Gets the entity's y-axis coordinate in local space.

 **Parameters**
 None

 **Return**
-Y\-axis coordinate in local space.
+Y-axis coordinate in local space.
 Type: Float

 ### GetLocalZ

-Gets the entity's z\-axis coordinate in local space.
+Gets the entity's z-axis coordinate in local space.

 **Parameters**
 None

 **Return**
-Z\-axis coordinate in local space.
+Z-axis coordinate in local space.
 Type: Float

 ### GetWorldRotation

-Gets the angles in radians for each principle axis around which the world transform is rotated in the following order: z\-axis, y\-axis, x\-axis.
+Gets the angles in radians for each principle axis around which the world transform is rotated in the following order: z-axis, y-axis, x-axis.

 **Parameters**
 None